Summer-ICERM-2024-Pyramid-Schemers/football-data-scraping/readme.md

 ## Usage

-Run `julia fetch_english_football_data.jl --help` for more in-depth information on command line arguments that can be used.
+Run `julia fetch_football_data.jl --help` for more in-depth information on command line arguments that can be used.

-* `julia fetch_english_football_data.jl`: run the process from almost scratch.
+* `julia fetch_football_data.jl`: run the process from almost scratch.
 By default, the script will attempt to read and write from the cache at "rawdata/"
-* `julia fetch_english_football_data.jl --ignore-web-cache --disable-web-cache`: run the process from scratch.
+* `julia fetch_football_data.jl --ignore-web-cache --disable-web-cache`: run the process from scratch.
 This will take a long time.

 ## TODO

 * Improve CSV cache to automatically remove csv files that do not match the year span, league span, etc
-* remove collect_lineup_pages.jl and make its functionality part of the main script using ArgParse commands